somata/somata-node/README.md

 Barge
 =====

-Node.js micro-service &amp; service-registry framework; inspired by Seaport and ZeroRPC
+Node.js micro-service orchestration framework; inspired by Seaport and ZeroRPC

 Barge lets you quickly compose networked distributed systems from a collection of services.
 Services register their network location with the Barge registry, clients query for available services and connect to use their methods from afar.